Willie169/termux-sh/README.md

 This repository contains setup Shell scripts for automating the configuration of [Termux](https://github.com/termux/termux-app), a terminal emulator for Android.
 The scripts facilitate the installation of essential tools, environment configurations, proot distributions, QEMU virtual machines, and related setups.

+My tutorials for Termux and related stuff such as VNC, SSL, SSH, Graphical environment, etc. are in [Android-Non-Root](https://github.com/Willie169/Android-Non-Root), which also includes tutorials for a range of powerful, open-source tools such as [F-Droid](https://f-droid.org), [Shizuku](https://github.com/RikkaApps/Shizuku), [Tor](https://www.torproject.org), [TrackerControl](https://github.com/TrackerControl/tracker-control-android), [InviZible Pro](https://github.com/Gedsh/InviZible), and [PipePipe](https://github.com/InfinityLoop1308/PipePipe) to enhance your Android device’s functionality, security, privacy, and customization without the need for root access.

 ---

 ## Termux Setup ([`termux-setup.sh`](termux-setup.sh))